vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 a end
 ```

-Proving that they run in parallel.
-And to prove that the fixture does NOT run in parallel with other fixtures, lets add another fixture to the party:
+And this output proves that they run in parallel.

+To prove that the fixture does NOT run in parallel with other fixtures, lets add another fixture to the party:
 ```c#
 [Parallelizable(ParallelScope.Children)]
 internal class MyFixture1